Medically reviewed: April 4, 2018

 What are some things I need to know or do while I take Venetoclax?

 - Tell all of your health care providers that you take venetoclax.
 This includes your doctors, nurses, pharmacists, and dentists.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - Other drugs will be given with venetoclax to help avoid side effects.

 - You may have more chance of getting an infection.
 Wash hands often.
 Stay away from people with infections, colds, or flu.

 - If you have upset stomach, throwing up, loose stools (diarrhea), or are not hungry, talk with your doctor.
 There may be ways to lower these side effects.

-- Talk with your doctor before getting any vaccines.
-Use with venetoclax may either raise the chance of an infection or make the vaccine not work as well.
+- Talk with your doctor if you have recently had a vaccine or before getting any vaccines.
+Vaccine use with venetoclax may either raise the chance of an infection or make the vaccine not work as well.

 - Avoid grapefruit and grapefruit juice, Seville oranges, and starfruit.

 - If you are taking warfarin, talk with your doctor.
 You may need to have your blood work checked more closely while you are taking it with venetoclax.